 Platinum Infused Nonstick Coating

 This Zojirushi induction pressure rice cooker has a nonstick coating infused with platinum particles.
 The theory is that platinum makes the water more alkaline.
 This alkalized water breaks down the protein on the surface of the rice grain.
 Once this happens, water can more easily penetrate the rice grain and react with the starch inside the rice grain.
-This leads to more gelatinization and a sweeter tasting rice.
+This leads to more gelatinization and sweeter-tasting rice.

 Related Content: Full review of the Zojirushi NP-NVC10 Rice Cooker